takomo-io/takomo-docs/docs/getting-started/installation.md

 ## System requirements

-Takomo is built with Node.js and requires Node.js **v18.14.2** or later.
+Takomo is built with Node.js and requires Node.js **v20.11.0** or later.

-Sorry to say this, but currently, Takomo doesn't work on Windows, so you need to have Linux or Mac.
+Takomo doesn't work on Windows, so you need to have Linux or Mac.

 ## Install as a project dependency